epilepsy for pharmacists

 Consistency of supply

 Differences in bioavailability between products can be an issue for some AEDs and may result in an adverse drug reaction and/or changes in effectiveness.
-The MHRA (opens in new window) has issued guidance on when epilepsy medication should be prescribed by brand.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance on when epilepsy medication should be prescribed by brand.
 Receiving different forms of their usual AEDs can confuse some patients or make them feel anxious about taking medication.
 This may affect seizure control and result in a lack of adherence.
 Ideally patients are given exactly the same formulation of AED with every prescription.
 Some people also prefer to avoid parallel imports for the same reason.

 Routine blood monitoring is not usually required if the dose is stable, seizure control is good and the patient is side effect free.
 However monitoring is recommended: